OpenF2/F2/docs/src/app-development.md

 This demonstrates complete flexibility of passing arbitrary context values from the container to any F2 app.

-<span class="warning">Important</span> As an F2 App Developer, it is your responsibility to build object deserialization for the `params` value into your app code.
+<span class="label label-important">Important</span> To receive context from a container during app initialization, F2 App Developers are required to build object deserialization for the `params` value into their app code.

 ### App-to-Container Context